 High Current PCB Design and its Real World Applications

 With the rise of PCB applications stretching far and wide, designs are being created for applications that extend past simple signal integrity solutions.
-Advancements in material technology, PCB manufacturing capabilities and the simple, rising demand for PCB design is opening up the floor for many industries that otherwise have been dormant in the PCB world.
-Many limitations that were present not a handful of years ago are beginning to loosen.
+Advancements in material technology, PCB manufacturing capabilities, and the rising demand for PCB design is opening up the floor for many industries that otherwise have been dormant in the PCB world.
+Many limitations that were not present a handful of years ago are beginning to loosen.

 On the Rise: PCB Applications in High Current